dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/README.md

 If you achieve satisfactory performance on enough assigments, described in more detail below, you'll receive a baseline grade of **B** for the course.
 This demonstrates that you have engaged with the material and met the basic learning outcomes for the class.
 To get a higher grade, you can do more work that shows greater mastery of the course learning outcomes.

-### Labs
-You must be registered for a section of CMS 120L.
-You'll receive the **same grade** for both CMS 120 and CMS 120L.

 ### Assignments
 We'll have five kinds of assignments in this class: